A personal journal

 I read the message.
 I sat with it.
 I watched the breath.
 I watched the feelings that arose: conflict, longing, duty, love.

 I wanted to stay.
 Every cell in my body wanted to stay.
 The forest was the home I had been seeking since I was twelve years old.
 The monastery was the destination the road had been leading to.
-The silence was the silence I had been cultivating for thirty-five years.
+The silence was the silence I had been cultivating for thirty-eight years.

 But my son was in the world.
 And my son needed me.